guildai/guild.ai/pages/guildfile.md

 ## Inheritance

-Guild files support *inheritance* where attributes of one object (parent) are applied by default to anothe object (child).
+Guild files support *inheritance* where attributes of one object (parent) are applied by default to another object (child).
 A child may redefine attributes as needed.

 Here's an example of a `model` object inheriting the attributes from a